container-storage-interface/spec/spec.md

   CapacityRange capacity_range = 3;

   // The capabilities that the provisioned volume MUST have: the Plugin
-  // MUST provision a volume that could satisfy ANY ONE of the
+  // MUST provision a volume that could satisfy ALL of the
   // capabilities specified in this list.
 The Plugin MUST assume that
   // the CO MAY use the  provisioned volume later with ANY of the
   // capabilities specified in this list.
 This also enables the CO to do